 Our next highlight was Cahergall Fort.
 This restored, ancient stone structure looks rather uninspiring from the road.
 However, once inside the complex is truly remarkable.
 A series of internal steps gave us access onto the rim of its broad stone walls.
 The view atop the wall was magnificent.
 It spread out across the fields and on to the nearby coast.
 The day we visited; we were lucky enough to experience the fort alone for almost half an hour.

-We then ventured on to Kenmare where we stopped for the night.
-The following morning we completed the Ring of Kerry, visiting a number of scenic spots in the Killarney National park Moll’s Gap, Ladies View and Torc Waterfall.
+The following morning we completed the Ring of Kerry.
+As we traced our way back to Killarney we stopped to take in scenic spots in the Killarney National Park including Moll’s Gap, Ladies View and Torc Waterfall.
 I’m glad we stopped overnight at Kenmare as it gave us more time to enjoy the national park at a leisurely pace.

-We finished our final day in Ireland with a visit to Blarney Castle, home of the famous Blarney Stone.
-We had the entire castle almost to ourselves.
-We later realised how lucky we were after seeing queue signs outside advising visitors of a two-hour wait time.
+We then finished our final day in Ireland with a visit to Blarney Castle, home of the famous Blarney Stone.
+We had the almost entire castle to ourselves.
+We later realised how lucky we were.
+We encountered queue signs on the entry path advising visitors of a two-hour wait time.
 The castle is clearly more popular in Summer.

 I can proudly say I’ve now kissed the Blarney Stone.
 It’s said that all who do so are granted a gift of the gab (that is great eloquence and skilful flattery).
 Bill Clinton once did the same thing, so I count myself in good company.